Industrial property

 Industrial property is one of two subsets of intellectual property (the other being copyright), it takes a range of forms, including patents for inventions, industrial designs (aesthetic creations related to the appearance of industrial products), trademarks, service marks, layout-designs of integrated circuits, commercial names and designations, geographical indications and protection against unfair competition.
-In some cases, aspects of an intellectual creation, although present, are less clearly defined.
+In some cases, aspects of intellectual creation, although present, are less clearly defined.
 The object of industrial property consists of signs conveying information, in particular to consumers, regarding products and services offered on the market.
 Protection is directed against unauthorized use of such signs that could mislead consumers, and against misleading practices in general.